What do DVD players, checkout lines at the grocery store, and industrial marking machines all have in common? Lasers.

 Laser marking is a versatile process that uses laser technology to create permanent marks on materials such as plastics, metals, and other surfaces.
 The process works by focusing energy and heat from the laser beam onto a given material, which causes chemical changes in the material’s surface layer.
 This creates impressions that are highly visible and oftentimes indelible.

-A few of the factors that make up this process include: 1.
-Laser Type: Different types of lasers are used for different types of marking applications.
+1. Laser Type: Different types of lasers are used for different types of marking applications.
 Generally speaking, CO2 lasers can be used for engraving and polymers while fiber lasers are ideal for marking metals.

 2. Material: Different materials may require different laser parameters or even completely different types of lasers to achieve desired results.
 It’s important to consider the material’s properties before selecting a laser type.